k3po/k3po/SPEC.md

 If any of the above conditions are not met, the server MUST reject the handshake request with a `400 Bad Request` status code.

-Otherwise, the server MUST generate an HTTP handshake response with the following characteristics.
+Otherwise, the server processes the HTTP handshake request and generates an HTTP handshake response as follows.

+__Note:__ the server MAY send an HTTP redirect (status code `3xx`) or an HTTP authorization challenge (status code `401`) before the generating the final HTTP handshake response.
+Responding with these status codes is considered outside the scope of this specification.

 * the HTTP handshake response status MUST be `201`
 * the HTTP handshake response header `X-WebSocket-Version` MUST have the value `wseb-1.1`
 * the HTTP handshake response header `Content-Type` MUST have the value `text/plain;charset=utf-8`